Bas Eickhout

 Bas Eickhout (born 8 October 1976) is a Dutch politician who has been a Member of the European Parliament (MEP) since the 2009 elections.
 He is a member of the GreenLeft, part of the European Green Party.

 Education and early career

-Eickhout attended high school at the Cobbenhagen College in Tilburg.
+Eickhout was born in 1976 in Groesbeek, Gelderland, and he attended high school at the Cobbenhagen College in Tilburg.
 Between 1994 and 2000, he studied chemistry and environmental science at Radboud University in Nijmegen.
-During his studies, he was an intern at research information centers in Nijmegen and in the United States.
-He also chaired the Nijmegen Association of Chemistry Students Sigma, and he was a member of the Nijmegen University Council.
+During his studies, Eickhout was an intern at research information centers in Nijmegen and in the United States.
+He also served as chairman in the Nijmegen Association of Chemistry Students Sigma, later a member of the Nijmegen University Council.

-From 2000, Eickhout worked as a researcher at the Netherlands National Institute for Public Health and the Environment.
-He worked on several projects which had to do with transnational environmental problems such as climate change, and was the institute's spokesperson on the sustainability of biofuels.
+Since 2000, Eickhout has worked as a researcher at the Netherlands National Institute for Public Health and the Environment.
+He worked on several projects which had to do with transnational environmental problems such as climate change, and he was the institute's spokesperson on the sustainability of biofuels.
+He also worked for the United Nation's Intergovernmental Panel on Climate Change (IPCC).